Part III - Improving Your Workflow

 vm$

-towards searching through files by their content), find
+towards searching through files by their content), find is built to search

 for files according to meta-data such as file name and file type.
 If the

-will search through all the files and
+provided path is a directory, find will search through all the files and

 directories inside.